fluxsauce/fluxsauce.com/index.md

 ---
 layout: default
 title: About Jon Peck
-description: Jon Peck is a software engineering lead, author, and mentor.
+description: Jon Peck is a software architect, author, and mentor.
 ---
 ## Introduction

 My name is Jon Peck.
-I'm a software engineering lead, author, and mentor.
-I specialize in media publishing and eCommerce websites.
+I'm a software architect, author, and mentor.
+I specialize in media publishing and electronic commerce websites.

 ## Links